team-approx-bayes/team-approx-bayes.github.io/_pages/people.md

 encourages a multi-cultural environment.
 We think this is a key ingredient for any successful workplace, even more so for research.
-We are committed to establishing a welcoming environment for people of any ethnicity and gender, and as such we encourage applications from any minority.
+We are committed to establishing a welcoming environment for people of any background, and as such we encourage applications from any minority.

-If you are interested in joining us, please check the news or see [here](../vacancies/) for available RIKEN programmes.
+If you are interested in joining us, please check the news for open position or see [here](../vacancies/) for available RIKEN programmes.